Ratio of Debt to Income

 Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other monthly debts.

-Typically, conventional loans need a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

-The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-Recurring debt includes things like vehicle loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes car loans, child support and credit card payments.

 Some example data:

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses